-Update: Merial introduced RECOMBITEK 4 Lepto in August, 2010.
-This may be a far better choice for lepto vaccination, if needed.
-Lepto vaccine is responsible for more adverse reactions than all other vaccines combined (small dogs are particularly at risk); it's questionable how much of an improvement this new vaccine offers, as the reaction may be to the bacteria itself rather than the adjubants.
+Update: Merial introduced RECOMBITEK 4 Lepto in August, 2010, but I just learned in November 2013 that this vaccine does not actually use recombinant technology!
+(See Is One Leptospirosis Vaccine Dose Size Really Right For All Dogs? for more information.)
+Lepto vaccines are responsible for more adverse reactions than all other vaccines combined (small dogs are particularly at risk).
 Protection from this new vaccine may last longer than the old ones, which only lasted for three to nine months.
 The new one says it lasts 15 months, though they tested one serovar only; it's not clear how long protection for the others lasts.
 It's also good that it protects against 4 serovars (though one offers only partial protection, according to the press release).
 Older vaccines offered protection against only 2 serovars, though the 4-serovar vaccine has been available for quite awhile now.
 Note that there are other lepto serovars that can affect dogs, so it is possible for a dog to be infected with lepto even if vaccinated.
 Vaccination specialist Ronald Schultz, DVM, recommends that if lepto is given, it should be separated from other vaccinations and should not be given before the age of 12 weeks.
-I don't know if either of those recommendations would change based on this new vaccine, but it's probably best to stick to that advice unless he says otherwise.

 What is a recombinant vaccine, and how does it work?